Cognitive Dissonance Theory & Mental Health

 Results of cognitive dissonance experiments

-This result can illustrate what came to be known as Festinger's cognitive dissonance theory.
+This result illustrates what came to be known as Festinger's cognitive dissonance theory.
 The cognitive consequences of these experiments demonstrated how people adjust their attitudes when faced with inconsistent beliefs and actions.
 In these peer-reviewed studies, the participants who were paid $20 typically had no reason to change their thinking.
 They didn’t need to convince themselves that the job was interesting, as the payment rewarded them amply enough for acting in a way that contradicted their beliefs, resolving any mental tension.
-However, the participants who were paid $1 generally needed to change their thinking to relieve the discomfort experienced when their actions didn't match with their thoughts, because there was no real reward for doing so.
+However, the participants who were paid $1 generally needed to change their thinking to relieve the discomfort experienced when their actions didn't match with their thoughts because there was no real reward for doing so.
 This mismatch creates a conflicting cognition that individuals are motivated to resolve.
 This group experienced more cognitive dissonance because the lack of sufficient reward heightened the tension between their beliefs and actions.

 Festinger’s dissonance theory proposed that people tend to seek consistency in their attitudes and behaviors.
 This desire for cognitive consistency often drives people to change.
 When people are faced with cognitive inconsistency, they often attempt to restore balance by changing their attitudes or behaviors.
 This process is known as dissonance reduction, where individuals change their attitudes or behaviors to reduce the discomfort.
 When their attitudes, thoughts, and behaviors are inconsistent, individuals usually make changes to overcome the discomfort associated with cognitive dissonance and return to mental harmony.